MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ## Prerequisites

-In this preview, a Power Platform environment in a **Preview (United States)** region is required in Power Automate.
-If you don't have an environment in this region, go to [Frequently asked questions](#why-dont-i-see-copilot-in-power-automate-in-my-power-automate-experience) in this article to create it.
+You need a Power Platform environment in the United States or Preview (United States) region for Copilot in Power Automate.

+> [!NOTE]
+> If your environment is in the United States or Preview (United States) region and you still don’t see the copilot experience, contact Microsoft Support.

 ## Create a flow using Copilot